Sm Head 05

 In severe cases or when untreated the heat may transform into "fire".
 In that case there will be bleeding – nose bleed, spitting up blood and /or vomiting of blood(1)(3)(4).

 If the heat still remains untreated it will become so intense and moving that it will transform into what is called “internal wind”.
 The symptoms of "internal wind" are manifested either by intense movement in the form of tremors and convulsions, or by lack of any movement - rigidity and paralysis(1).
-Symptoms of "Liver wind" are tremor of the limbs (as in Parkinson’s disease), convulsions, rigidity of the neck(3)(4), arching of the back and neck, deviation of the eye and mouth, paralysis of the body or tongue(1), severe dizziness, sudden unconsciousness(1)(4), severe vertigo tending to fall forwards(4).
+Symptoms of "Liver Wind" are tremor of the limbs (as in Parkinson’s disease), convulsions, rigidity of the neck(3)(4), arching of the back and neck, deviation of the eye and mouth, paralysis of the body or tongue(1), severe dizziness, sudden unconsciousness(1)(4), severe vertigo tending to fall forwards(4).

 Treatment